AmeerD/AmeerD.github.io/_pages/reading.md

 * A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, Jennifer Doudna & Samuel H. Sternberg
 * The Code Breaker, Walter Isaacson
 * The Premonition, Michael Lewis
+* Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else, Jordan Ellenberg

 ## Favourites and Recent Reads
 * Fierce Kingdom, Gin Phillips (April 2021)